open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 ### Exemplar Defaults

-The SDK will come with two types of built-in exemplar resorvoirs:
+The SDK will come with two types of built-in exemplar reservoirs:

 1. SimpleFixedSizeExemplarReservoir
 2. AlignedHistogramBucketExemplarReservoir